 Lastly, the nine modular servers are managed by two (2) modular, hot-swappable Broadcom-based switches that elegantly manage redundant data plane and control plane to all nodes.
 The MS2900 series are available with 1GbE, 10GbE, and 100GbE switch options.

-The SYMKLOUD continuous integration and continuous development (CI/CD) teams mapped out the OpenStack platform in the following standard configuration:
+SYMKLOUD is mapped out in the following configuration:

 - 1x Modular Server for the Juju / MAAS deployer tools